 Rollovers accounted for over 200,000 crashes in the year 2010 alone.
-As a vehicle rollover lawyer firm, we see the suffering that these terrible collisions can inflict on victims and their families.
+As a vehicle rollover lawyer firm, we see the suffering these terrible collisions can inflict on victims and their families.

 Learn the typical causes of vehicle rollovers, what makes them so dangerous, and preventative measures for protecting yourself and your loved ones on the road.
-Our team of car accident lawyers proudly serving the residents of Virginia have shared some helpful information regarding this situation.
+Our team of car accident lawyers proudly serving the residents of Virginia has shared some helpful information regarding this situation.

 Common causes of vehicle rollover accidents

 A common misconception is that most vehicle rollovers are caused by motorists taking a curve at high speed.
 In reality, 95% of rollover accidents are caused by external conditions such as:

 - Potholes: When highway departments or maintenance workers fail to do their jobs, innocent people often pay the price.

 - Eroding or deteriorating road shoulders: A road shoulder creates a narrow “buffer zone” for drivers who must exit their lane for safety reasons.
 But shoulders are notorious for developing dips and depressions that can cause a rollover accident.